 Consistency remains important for older students, too.
 Early childhood students enjoy being able to prepare their own snacks as they do in school, take care of some family responsibilities like folding laundry and perhaps preparing a salad for dinner.

-For elementary and middle school students those family chores become their “home work.”
-These students can now prepare most of a meal, care for the garden and walk the dog.
+For elementary, middle and high school students those family chores become their “home work.”
+These students can now prepare most of a family meal, care for the garden, do their own laundry and walk the dog.
 All along the way the family will enjoy reading aloud together, exploring art, sports, travel and taking the class studies a little deeper.
 Studying geology?
 How about hiking to Timpanogoas Cave?
 Interested in dinosaurs?
 Have you been to Dinosaur National Monument?
 Birds?
 Did you know Tracy Aviary is one of the few public aviaries in the country?
 Be prepared to have fun enjoying these memory-making adventures to come.

 Getting Started